Home » Main Dish » Pork » Easy Orange Mustard Glazed Pork Chops Recipe

 This post may contain affiliate links.
 Please read my disclosure policy.

-Orange Mustard Glazed Pork Chops combine a bright citrus marmalade with tangy mustard for the most succulent pork dinner.
+Orange Glazed Mustard Pork Chops combine a bright citrus marmalade with tangy mustard for the most succulent pork dinner.
 It’s never been easier to produce perfectly juicy and tender pork chops!

-glazed pork chop ingredients on a table.
+Ingredients for glazed pork chops on a table.

 • Orange juice | Freshly squeezed orange juice brings a tangy and bright flavor to the sweet pork chop glaze.